DallanQ/citadels/QA.md

 [warlord-question](https://boardgamegeek.com/thread/1722533/warlord-question)

+> The Warlord card says: “You may destroy one district of your choice by paying a number of gold equal to one less than the cost of the district”.
+> Is this cost paid to the bank or to the player who’s district is destroyed?

+The cost is paid to the Bank.

 [3-player-rule-clarifications](https://boardgamegeek.com/thread/701781/3-player-rule-clarifications)

 > In a 3-player game, can you "save up" the first characters ability?

 No, you can't save up actions.
-Citadels rules, p8 states: 'In a two- or three-player game, all players play with two characters each.
-The game is played normally, except that each player has two turns each round (one turn for each character)'.
+The rulesbook, page 8 states: 'In a two- or three-player game, all players play with two characters each.
+The game is played normally, except that each player has two turns each round (one turn for each character).'

 [quarry](https://boardgamegeek.com/thread/821974/quarry)

 > Does the use of the word "play" as opposed to "build" mean that the placing of duplicate building is without cost?

-No, the english rules define building as playing a card from your hand onto the table in front of you.
+No, the rules define building as playing a card from your hand onto the table in front of you.
+The quarry overrides the rules that you cannot build duplicates.
+It does not override the rule that you must pay the building cost.

 [questions-about-navagator-and-maybe-the-tax-collec](https://boardgamegeek.com/thread/1018281/questions-about-navagator-and-maybe-the-tax-collec)

 [2-player-rules-turn-order](https://boardgamegeek.com/thread/1442736/2-player-rules-turn-order)
 > in a 2-player game, does Player 1 play two turns, one with each character, then player 2 does the same?

-Play the characters in numerical or alphabetical order.
+Play the characters in numerical or alphabetical order & deal with each character fully before moving on to the next.
+It's part of the decision making process when you draft a particular character.

 [7-player-game](https://boardgamegeek.com/thread/98653/7-player-game)